pstaender/screenwriter/README.md

 ## Keyboard Usage

- * `tab`: change the type of text in the current secion (text, charater for dialog, dialog text and annotation)
+ * `tab`: change the type of text in the current secion (text, charater for dialog, dialog text, dialog annotation and scene annotation)
  * `shift` + `enter`: insert a new line (line-break)
  * `enter`: break section into parts / insert new section below if at the end of the section / insert above if ath the beginning of the section
  * `meta`/`ctrl` + `backspace`: remove the current section